 Take your time and arrange the peonies on top of the greenery.
 I played with the arrangements for 20 minutes before I got them just right.
 I placed the biggest flowers closest to the bow and the smaller ones farther away to give the arrangements a tapered look.

-After you have the flowers placed where you want them glue them into place.
+After your flowers are arranged, glue them into place.

 Step 5: Add a Bow